-- 7.2.2.1 Provision-Retention of opportunities to use rural land for activities other than soil-basedplant and animal production, including rural living, rural-residential, rural industrial, tourist services, and papakainga, tourist services, rural residential and rural industrial activities in restricted locations, while avoiding the loss of land of high productive value. - 7.2.2.2 Provision-Retention of opportunities for a range of residential living options within rural locations, including coastal and peri-urban areas, in the form of the Rural Residential Zone and the Rural 3 Zone. - 7.2.2.3 Retention of existing opportunities for rural industrial locations that provide an appropriate location for production related industries development that is appropriately located in rural areas for production-related industries, in the form of the Rural Industrial Zone.
+- 7.2.2.1 Provision-Retention of opportunities to use rural land for activities other than soil-basedplant and animal production, including rural living, rural-residential, rural industrial, tourist services, and papakainga, tourist services, rural residential and rural industrial activities in restricted locations, while avoiding the loss of land of high productive value. - 7.2.2.2 Provision of opportunities for a range of residential living options within rural locations, including coastal and peri-urban areas, in the form of the Rural Residential Zone. - 7.2.2.3 Retention of existing rural industrial locations that provide an appropriate location for production-related industries in rural areas, in the form of the Rural Industrial Zone.